 When you picture celebrating the holidays, what do you envision?
-Maybe it’s a magical scene with your entire family gathered around the table about to dig into Thanksgiving dinner, or perhaps you see everyone lounging by the perfectly decorated Christmas tree, opening gifts, and cheerfully singing carols.
+Maybe it’s a magical scene with your entire family gathered around the table, or perhaps you see everyone lounging by the perfectly decorated Christmas tree, opening gifts, and cheerfully singing carols.

-If you find yourself spending the holidays apart from the rest of your family, you can still celebrate and make the most of the festive season, no matter where you are or who you’re with.
+And even if you are staying home, you can still celebrate and make the most of the festive season, no matter where you are or who you’re with.

 Here are some helpful tips to keep the holiday cheer in full force, whether you’re with your family or thousands of miles away.

 First, don’t focus on who you are not with during the holidays, instead be thankful for those you do get to celebrate with.
 Perhaps it’s just your partner and your baby.
 You can still celebrate and make special memories even if it’s simply the three of you.
 Instead of having to spread yourself thin trying to catch up with tons of relatives, take advantage of uninterrupted bonding time with those around you, making this year extra special.

 And as you spend this time with your family, it’s the perfect opportunity to spark new traditions in your home.
 Take inspiration from family traditions and put your own spin on it.
 Take a family walk or drive to admire the lights, host a hot chocolate movie night in your matching holiday pajamas, have a gingerbread house building competition, or spend time volunteering and giving to those in need.

 Thanks to technology, we can feel like we’re celebrating with a crowd, even if they are thousands of miles away.
 Schedule a specific time for a FaceTime or Zoom celebration.
 Maybe just as you sit down to dinner to share what you’re all thankful for, for singing songs, or opening presents.
 Feel connected and close, no matter where you are.